Vojo Kushi

 Vojo Kushi (/sq/; Војо Кушић, August 3, 1918 – October 10, 1942) was an Albanian and Yugoslav communist guerrilla fighter (partisan) and one of the founders of the Communist group based in Shkodër, following the Italian occupation of Albania in April 1939.
 He was proclaimed a National Hero of Yugoslavia by the Yugoslav communist government on February 12, 1945, and then a Hero of Albania by the Albanian communist government in 1946.

 Early life and origin

 Kushi was born in 1918, in Vrakë, near Shkodër.
-He belonged to either the Serb-Montenegrin or the Aromanian minority of Albania.
+He belonged to the Serb-Montenegrin minority of Albania.
 His original surname may have been Kušić (Кушић); due to King Zog's state persecution of Serbs following 1920, surnames with obvious Slavic suffixes such as '-ić' and '-vić' were removed, as were Slavic-speaking schools.

 Biography

 Following the Italian occupation of Albania in April 1939, the first communist revolutionary organization was established in Shkodër (Shkodër group), which included minority members brothers Vaso and Branko Kadija, Vojo Kushi, Jordan Misja, Ivo Jovanov, Vojin Dragović, Petar Bulatović and Vasil Shanto.
 The Shkodër group was led by Shanto and Qemal Stafa.
 The other organization, established in Korçë (Korçë group), was united into one on November 8, 1941, in Tirana, at the house of Bojko Lazarov, hence forming the Communist Party of Albania.
 In 1942, he was chosen as a member of the regional committee for Tirana and appointed commander of guerrilla units.
 Enver Hoxha was appointed the Party leader in order to include the majority Muslim population.

 Kushi was sent by the Albanian government for education at the Military Academy in Belgrade, in the Kingdom of Yugoslavia.
 Before his return to Albania, he joined the Yugoslav Partisans and became a member of the Communist Party of Yugoslavia.
 One of the discussions of Partisans in Prokletije, including Kushi, was included in Đurica Labović's Lučonoša sa Prokletija (1985).